mrjackyliang/homebridge-adt-pulse/README.md

 * Set `resetAll` to `true` for reset mode
 * Set `resetAll` to `false` for normal mode

-__NOTE:__ To prevent accidental removal of all accessories, the `resetAll` setting can be configured manually in the `config.json` file.

-__NOTE 2:__ Once reset is complete, remember to set the `resetAll` setting back to `false` or else the plugin will just repeat reset mode again.
+__NOTE:__ Once reset is complete, remember to set the `resetAll` setting back to `false` or else the plugin will just repeat reset mode again.

 ## Developer Information
 The script provides an active connection to the ADT Pulse portal.
 Here is a list of must-knows, just in case you might want to debug (or improve) the plugin: